luizbgomide/sovereign/feats.md

 ## Deadeye ⚔️

 You have a gift with ranged weapons.
 While this talent most commonly applies to bows, it is also applicable to thrown weapons or other ranged weapons that can be used with the Shoot skill.
-For thrown weapons, you can’t use the benefits of the Armsmaster Focus at the same time as Deadeye.
+For thrown weapons, you can’t use the benefits of the Armsmaster Feat at the same time as Deadeye.

 ### Level 1